 To do that, you need to know what your learners find interesting, fascinating, stuff they love to talk about.
 You do know that, right?
 You’re their teacher, and once you know what motivates them, you can use that as leverage to personalise materials and ramp up engagement, which increases their performance (which lowers behaviour management issues if you’re teaching younger ones) and gives you a much more enjoyable time as a teacher.

 Unless of course, your learners like talking about the Kardashians.
-No way, I’m not going there.
+No way.
 There are some lines I just cannot cross.
 J

 A Language Model